kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 ### Get balance

-The balance gives you the number of Kin available on your account.
+The account balance gives you the value Kin available in an account.
 To get the balance, an asynchronous call is performed with `func balance(completion: @escaping BalanceCompletion)`

+Here's the usage in context:

 ```swift
 /**